cdl-geneseo/r/sections/04-validating-data.md

 1. How many observations do I expect there to be? (number of rows?)
 2. How many variables were there? (number of columns?)

-Although it is tempting to look at the *entire* data object (and we can certainly do so using the **View()** function), scrolling through large data sets is often impractical and of little value.
-Consider for example, working with a data set that include 20+ variables and 10s of thousands of rows.
+Although it is tempting to look at the *entire* data object (and we can certainly do so using the **View()** function), scrolling through large data frames is often impractical and of little value.
+Consider for example, working with a data frame that include 20+ variables and 10s of thousands of rows.
 In these cases, I prefer to think about the anticipated dimensions (i.e., the number of rows and columns) and check by asking *R* about those dimensions.
 I also like to check the variable names, and the variable types.
 Finally, it is always nice to get a peak at the data, if only the top/bottom few rows.

 > Helpful tip: *R* is typically structured to process/report rows first, then columns.